Space-dude00/Random-Planet-Generator/README.md

-Download the zip folder, open it and run the html file.
+Download the zip folder, open it and run the html file with your browser.